samarohith/Relay-based-Peer-to-Peer-System/README.md

 ## Relay-Based-Peer2Peer-system-Application
 Relay based Peer-to-Peer System using Client-Server socket programming.

-In this application, you require implementing three C programs, namely Peer_Client, and Relay_Server and Peer_Nodes, and they communicate with each other based on TCP sockets.
+In this application, we implement three C programs, namely Peer_Client, and Relay_Server and Peer_Nodes, and they communicate with each other based on TCP sockets.
 The aim is to implement a simple Relay based Peer-to-Peer System.